tonai/react-per-form/doc/docs/api/useInputs.md

 ## Parameters

-`useInputs` take only one parameter that is an object with the following shape:
+`useInputs` takes only one parameter that is an object with the following shape:

 | Property         | Type                                                                               | Default | Description                                                                                                                                                            |
 | ---------------- | ---------------------------------------------------------------------------------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |